obrenoco/til/html/shortcuts-01.md

 ```

-You can just write them together to create ONE div with several classes:
+You can just write them together to create **ONE div with several classes**:
 ```
  .my-class.your-class                    <!-- press tab -->
  .